 While we may not be able to predict the types of jobs that will exist in the future, we know that students will need a variety of skills to match these evolving needs.
 So, how do we create learning opportunities that not only teach students valuable skills but also serve the workforce?

 Solution: Competency-Based Education

 Competency-based education (CBE) is a learning model built with “work readiness” in mind.
 CBE programs often award a degree or certificate, but what differentiates them is that the competencies learned are as important as the credential itself.
-The courses, assessments, and learning pathways that make up these programs are centered on what is expected of professionals in a specific industry or job.
-CBE programs are based on a strategic partnership with employers and industry in order to produce learning experiences that are relevant to and align with today’s job market.
+The courses, assessments, and learning pathways that make up these programmes are centred on what is expected of professionals in a specific industry or job.
+CBE programmes are based on a strategic partnership with employers and industry to produce learning experiences that are relevant to and align with today’s job market.

-CBE Programs to Develop and Build on Student Skills
+CBE Programmes to Develop and Build on Student Skills

-CBE programs are not limited solely to undergraduate degrees in universities and colleges.
-Rather, this educational model opens the door for a variety of programs, to help develop and build on student skills.
+CBE programmes are not limited solely to undergraduate degrees in universities and colleges.
+Rather, this educational model opens the door for a variety of programmes, to help develop and build on student skills.
 Below we outline four academic and educational qualifications that can use CBE.

 Micro-credentials are an alternative way to integrate competency-based education.
 Micro-credentials can be called “mini qualifications.”
 They are a form of certification that demonstrates the mastery of relevant skills, knowledge, and competencies.
 CBE micro-credentials can function as an effective type of professional development, providing students and working professionals with new skills and strategies to effectively meet the needs of a changing workforce.